tschijnmo/programmabletuple/README.rst

 .. image:: https://badge.fury.io/py/programmabletuple.svg
     :target: http://badge.fury.io/py/programmabletuple

-In essence, the programmable tuple metaclass in this module is able to make user-defined classes in Python has got the immutability of named tuple while retaining the programmability of user-defined classes.
-Merely minimal change to the code for class definition is needed, and a lot feature from class definition, like methods and inheritance, are supported.
+In essence, the programmable tuple base in this module is able to make user-defined classes in Python has got the immutability of named tuple, while retaining the programmability of user-defined classes at the same time.
+Merely minimal change to the code for class definition is needed, and a lot features for normal classes definition, like methods and inheritance, are supported.

-The basic motivation for this is to make code more secure and less error- prone for objects that does not frequently need to be mutated during its life time.
+The basic motivation for this is to make code more secure and less error-prone for objects that does not frequently need to be mutated during its life time, especially when we do not want to relinquish the extensibility and programmability of normal classes by changing to use the austere tuples.
-Frequently in Python code, we have got structures (any structure) holding references to instances of user-defined classes, which by default are all mutable.
-But sometimes the correctness of the behaviour of the structure would depend on the assumption that the objects that these references point to will not be mutated.
-A solution to this problem is to make copies of the instances into the structure rather than just hold a reference and share the actual object.
-In this way, other parts of the code could safely mutate the states of the instances without any undesirable side effect.
-However, the copying comes with cost.
-For cases where the the objects referenced will almost definitely be mutated, this cost is necessary.
-But for cases where the objects are unlikely to be mutated in the majority of cases, the copying might cease to be an economical choice.
-So the basic idea of this metaclass is that we could have a means to enforce the references to be pointing the the same value, while we can still make new instances out of the old ones if they really need to be mutated.
-It can be construed as an attempt to make Python more functional while maintaining its object-orientated aspect.
-The resulted programmable tuple resembles a hybrid of the Haskell record and the user-defined class in Python.

 Basic usage
 -----------